ALPHA-STAR is a Phase 1b/2 proof-of-concept clinical trial evaluating STAR-0215 as a potential long-acting treatment for prevention of HAE attacks.

 STAR-0215 is an investigational drug, which has not yet been authorized by government authorities for use other than in clinical trials.

-STAR-0215 is an investigational monoclonal antibody inhibitor of plasma kallikrein with the potential to provide long-acting attack prevention for HAE with subcutaneous dosing (an injection given in the fatty tissue just under your skin using a small needle) once every 3 months or less frequently.
+STAR-0215 is an investigational monoclonal antibody inhibitor of plasma kallikrein with the potential to provide long-acting attack prevention for HAE with subcutaneous dosing (an injection given in the fatty tissue just under your skin using a small needle) once every 3 and 6 months.

 Targeted plasma kallikrein inhibition can prevent HAE attacks by suppressing the pathway that generates bradykinin and causes swelling.